Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows: \begin{itemize} \item Section 1 contains background material on norms on finite dimensional vector spaces over a complete valued field.
-We present the results in the Archimedean and non-Archimedean cases as uniformly as possible. \item In Section 2 we discuss determinants of norms and their relationship to successive minima. \item Section 3, which stands somewhat apart from the rest of paper, applies the previous result to construct metrics on spaces of norms, following \cite{Ger}. \item Sections 4 and 5 contain background material on Berkovich spaces and metrics on line bundles.
-We recall the standard constructions of model metrics, and compare them to Fubini-Study metrics.
-We discuss the relation between the reduced fiber theorem and finiteness of integral closures, and infer our first key tool, to wit boundedness of the distortion between the sup-norms and lattice norms induced by a model. \item In Section 6 we study limits of Fubini-Study metrics, compare them to Zhang's definition of semipositive metrics, and discuss the related notion of semipositive envelope. \item In Section 7 we review the Bedford-Taylor/Chambert-Loir-Ducros mixed Monge-Amp\`ere operators, and relate them to Deligne pairings. \item Section 8 contains the proof of Theorem A. \item Section 9 shows the existence of transfinite diameters and equidistribution of Fekete points, \ie Theorem B and Theorem C. We also show how the results can be applied in the case of toric varieties. \item In the appendix we explain how Ducrot \cite{Duc} approach to the Knudsen-Mumford expansion for the determinant of cohomology and the related notion of Deligne pairings can be extended from the usual noetherian case to schemes of finite presentation over the valuation ring of a complete non-Archimedean field. \end{itemize}
+We present the results in the Archimedean and non-Archimedean cases as uniformly as possible. \item In Section 2 we discuss determinants of norms and their relation to relative spectra. \item Section 3, which stands somewhat apart from the rest of paper, applies the previous result to construct metrics on spaces of norms, following~\cite{Ger}. \item Sections 4 and 5 contain background material on Berkovich spaces and metrics on line bundles.
+We recall the standard constructions of model metrics, and compare them to Fubini--Study metrics.
+We discuss the relation between the reduced fiber theorem and finiteness of integral closure. \item Section 6 establishes our first key tool, to wit boundedness of the distortion between the supnorms and lattice norms induced by a model.
+As a consequence, we obtain a precise description of the behavior of supnorms under ground field extension. \item In Section 7 we study limits of Fubini--Study metrics, compare them to Zhang's definition of semipositive metrics, and discuss the related notion of semipositive envelope. \item In Section 8 we review the Bedford--Taylor/Chambert--Loir--Ducros mixed Monge--Amp\`ere operators, and relate them to Deligne pairings. \item Section 9 contains the proof of Theorem A and Corollary B. \item Section 10 shows the existence of transfinite diameters and equidistribution of Fekete points, \ie Theorem C and Theorem D. We also show how the results can be applied in the case of toric varieties. \item In the Appendix we explain how F.~Ducrot's approach to the Knudsen--Mumford expansion for the determinant of cohomology~\cite{Duc} and the related notion of Deligne pairings can be extended from the usual Noetherian case to arbitrary schemes. \end{itemize}